-Young people living without status in Canada can face significant uncertainty and insecurity.
+Young people living without immigration status in Canada can face significant uncertainty and insecurity.
 Many people in this situation were brought to Canada when they were very young, and consequently they have little connection to their country of origin.
 Many are unaware of their lack of status, or its consequences, until they are late teenagers or high school graduates.
-Complex and overlapping issues of marginalization, including a lack of financial resources, inability to access services and opportunities, social isolation, and fear of detention or deportation often prevent CASA’s clients from getting the advice and help they need.
+Complex and overlapping issues of marginalization, including a lack of financial resources, difficulties accessing education, healthcare, housing, and employment, social isolation, and fear of detention or deportation often prevent CASA’s clients from getting the advice and help they need.

 Unlike the US, where ‘Dreamers’ have legislative protections, the situation for their counterparts in Canada is considerably less well known, understood or supported.
 Canada has no program, or statutory or other formal response to promote a legal and stabilizing resolution to these young people’s situation.

 Founded in 2016 in a voluntary capacity by Sarah Pole, investment from the Law Foundation of Ontario Responsive Grant enabled CASA to integrate into JFCY in February 2020, with Sarah as Program Director.
 CASA provides summary advice, referrals, legal representation, and systems navigation for young people without status up to the age of 25.

 CASA also facilitates legal education workshops with young people both in and out of classrooms, as well as with persons advocating on behalf or working with young people (for example teachers, guidance counsellors, principals, youth program leaders, and shelter workers).